risheeee/ML_PracticeGrounds/README.md

 # ML Practice Grounds

-Welcome to **ML Practice Grounds**! 🚀 This repository serves as a collection of all the Jupyter notebooks I have worked on or will work on while practicing **Machine Learning (ML)**.
+Welcome to **ML Practice Grounds**! 🚀 This repository serves as a collection of all the .ipynb notebooks I have worked on or will work on while practicing **Machine Learning (ML)**.
 It includes various ML concepts, algorithms, and techniques implemented for learning and experimentation.

 ## 📌 Repository Overview
 This repository contains notebooks covering: